 The new museum facility on Main Street, designed and engineered by Stevens and Wilkinson, opened to the public on July 18, 1998 and allowed the Museum to showcase its substantial art collection.
 The Museum currently has over 20,000 square feet of gallery space that permits it to bring a wider range of traveling exhibitions to South Carolina and provides the necessary space for the proper presentation of its collection, which includes over 8,800 objects.
-The current building has well-designed workspaces, storage for collections, art studios, a public auditorium, art library, Museum Shop and public reception spaces.
+The current building has well-designed workspaces, storage for collections, art studios, a public auditorium, CMA Shop, and public reception spaces.

 On the second floor, the galleries occupy nearly 12,000 square feet and house the Museum's permanent collection of fine and decorative art.
 The 17 galleries are dedicated to ancient art from Greece, Rome and Egypt; late Medieval and early Renaissance; High Renaissance; Renaissance; Renaissance in Venice; Mannerism; 17th century Baroque; 18th century European; Neoclassicism; Asian and China Trade; Colonial and Federal America; 19th century American; 19th century European; early 20th century American; and Art Glass.